This can feel like an exciting and promising question to be asked in a job interview. It may seem to be a simple question, but it really isn’t.

 If you are currently employed, a very good reason you cannot start immediately is because you need to give your current employer sufficient notice (two weeks is standard).
 You can explain that situation simply.

 "Unfortunately, that date will not work for me.
-I am required to give my current employer two weeks [or whatever is specified by any contract you may have with that employer] notice, so I won't be able to start until [alternate date]."
+I am required to give my current employer two weeks [or whatever is required by your employer or specified in your contract with them] notice, so I won't be able to start until [alternate date]."

 OR, as recommended by Pam Lassiter of Lassiter Consulting Services...